akiya64/tweetcsv_convert_wpxml/README.md

-# Tweets CSV convert html for import WordPres
+# Tweets CSV convert html for import WordPress

 Windows PowerShell script that Summarized Tweets CSV by day,
 And convert to HTML for WordPress import.